kcdrez/swgoh_api/README.md

 Go to https://vkpnob5w55.execute-api.us-east-1.amazonaws.com/dev/gg/gear
 Find the new gear
-Add to /gear/seedData.js, include emepty array for `locations` and `scavenger`
+Add to /gear/seedData.js, include empty array for `locations` and `scavenger`

 Change all references of 'base_id' to 'id'